cncf/devstats.archive/README.md

 # Current Velodrome

-My toolset can either replace velodrome or just add value to `velodrome`.
+This toolset can either replace velodrome or just add value to `velodrome`.

-They both can use shared InfluxDB (I will name series in such a way to avoid conflicts with existing ones).
+They both can use shared InfluxDB (We are naming series in such a way to avoid conflicts with existing ones).

 Then we can just add new dashboards that use my `gha2db`/`db2influx` workflow in the existing Grafana, and add a cron job that will keep them up to date.